richardvenneman/appsignal-docs/source/ruby/instrumentation/index.html.md

 ```

 Once you add custom instruments like this AppSignal will start picking them up
-and will show you how much time both a category (`article_fetcher` in this
+and will show you how much time both an event group (`article_fetcher` in this
 case) and individual events took.

 ![Event tree with fetcher](/images/screenshots/event_tree_with_fetcher.png)